 Notice how readily horror and thriller filmmaking techniques — the slow drip of a drop of blood, obscuring through lighting, the blocking in a pistol standoff scene — lend themselves to hilarity.

-The story unfolds over the course of one twisted night, so it’s compact and easy to wrap your head around.
+The story unfolds throughout one twisted night, so it’s compact and easy to wrap your head around.
 Perfect for modern audiences.

 RECENT FUNNY MOVIES